ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 !!! note

     Customer Portal is only available to users that are members of the company.
-Even if user has all the sufficient permissions but is not a member of a company, they won't see the Customer Portal.
+Even if user has all the sufficient permissions but isn't a member of a company, they won't see the Customer Portal.

 #### Build-in portal mapping